 It is estimated that 20 million Americans experience thyroid problems.
 Furthermore, 60% are unaware of their conditions.
 This may be attributed to the fact that it can be difficult to diagnose thyroid problems.
 It is common for thyroid problems to be mistaken for menopause or health issues.

 To remove the guesswork, you can turn to the experts at Happy Hormone Cottage.
-We offer Thyroflex – a non-invasive and advanced thyroid test that diagnoses and manages symptoms of thyroid problems.
 We are also committed to educating clients about thyroid health and maintaining hormonal balance.
 This post highlights the symptoms of thyroid problems and the ways you can treat them.

 Thyroid Problems: What You Need to Know